varnish/Varnish-Book/varnish_book.rst

    1) looking up *hash keys* is much more efficient than traversing ban-lists, and
    2) every time you test a ban expression, it checks every object in the cache that is older than the ban itself.

-   The hashtwo VMOD is pre-built for supported versions and can be installed using regular package managers from `Varnish Software repositories`__.
+   The hashtwo VMOD is pre-built for supported versions and can be installed using regular package managers from the Varnish Software repositories.
    Once the repository is in place you can issue the following commands to install the VMOD:

    On Debian or Ubuntu::